N4iF/pwn.sa-website/content/posts/Unconstrained-User/index.md

 1. **A compromised user (sqldev)** that has the TRUSTED_FOR_DELEGATION flag set.
 You need to know this user's password hash.
 2. **Another compromised user (carole.rose)** that has permission to create DNS records and modify the SPNs of the sqldev account.
 This is a crucial.

 > So, how do you find this user who can edit sqldev?
 By enumerating DACLs.
 You need to look for a user that has permissions like GenericWrite on the sqldev account.
+We have carole.rose

 >Since carole.rose have ACL right over sqldev, he can do Shadow Credential to get NTLM for the user